nivenly/website/content/en/blog/2024/2024-03-29-first-vote-results.md

 split between "Either would get more engagement", "It doesn't matter", and "Not sure".

-We will pursue a strategy for discussions in future where we try to cover Discourse and GitHub and encourage both areas to get maximum coverage.
+We will pursue a strategy for discussions in future in which we **create discussions on both Discourse and GitHub** and encourage both areas to get maximum coverage.

 ### If we made a member-only area of Discord, etc...